 Steps to Lance Nail

-- Person doing the lancing should wash their hands thoroughly.
+- The person doing the lancing should wash their hands thoroughly.

-- Pour alcohol into washcloth and thoroughly wash injured area and surrounding area.
+- Pour alcohol into a washcloth and thoroughly wash injured area and surrounding area.

 - Pinch the needle with the pliers (pointy end should be facing out).

 - Place needle tip directly into the flame and hold for a minute.